 One tour the Alumni Association is featuring for the first time in 2013 is Legacies and Landscapes of Cuba, a bucket list destination for many.
 Virginia Tech Professor Emeritus Joseph Scarpaci will accompany travelers on this journey to explore this island of contrasts, still largely unfamiliar to many travelers.
 This special program is designed to unravel the richness of Cuban culture and allow participants to meet Cubans from all walks of life.
 More information on this trip, as well as the full 2013 list of tours, can be found on the Virginia Tech Alumni Association Travel website.

 The Alumni Association works with reputable and established tour providers, including Alumni Holiday Incorporated (AHI) and GoNext.
 These providers design trips specifically for university alumni.
 Alumni travelers appreciate the convenience of these turn-key programs.
 The real bonus is enjoying the camaraderie of fellow Hokie travelers as they experience unique access to iconic sights and hidden treasures at a relaxing pace.

-The Virginia Tech Alumni Association keeps the Hokie Nation connected through networking, services, and involvement.
-The Alumni Association has no membership dues and all alumni are automatically members for life.
-Alumni chapters, reunions, homecomings, communications and directories, advocacy, student engagement, and recognizing excellence among faculty, students, and alumni are hallmarks of our service to the university.
+The Virginia Tech Alumni Association keeps Hokie Nation connected through networking, services, and involvement.
+The alumni association has no membership dues and all alumni are members for life.
+Alumni chapters, reunions, homecomings, communication, advocacy, student engagement, and recognizing excellence among faculty, students, and alumni are hallmarks of our service to the university.
 The cornerstone of our core values is embodied by the university motto, Ut Prosim (That I May Serve).